jmgimeno/arboretum/README.md

 # Arboretum

-A place where to play with some trees.
+A place where to play (mainly) with some trees.

-## TODOS

-- insert in Kahrs1
-- balanceR in Kahrs2

 ## Reading list